 Reading Time: 4 minutes

 The complexities of SEO are exacerbated by the limited visibility we have into Google’s algorithm.
 Google claims more than 200 signals make up the main web search algorithms.
 When Google told us content, links, and RankBrain are the biggest contributor, it didn’t exactly unravel any mysteries of how to improve rank.
+Google has since gone back on that statement, which only adds more unknowns to the big picture.

 Sometimes, as you get close to a moment of big picture clarity, Google shuffles the deck.
 The game starts over.
 Google updates various algorithms more than 400 times a year.
 Your progress is fractionally, partially, or completely wiped away.
 These are the rules of engagement that you abide by in trying to leverage Google for commercial gain.
 There’s no contract to sign, and even the Google Guidelines are fuzzy at best.